Hydrostatic skeleton: Organisms

 The hemichordates are among the many marine animals with hydrostatic skeletons and peristaltic locomotion.

 Hydrostatic skeletons are very common in invertebrates.
 A common example is the earthworm.
 Also, hydrostatic nature is common in marine life such as jellyfish and sea anemones.
 Earthworms have rings of muscles that are filled with fluid, making their entire body hydrostatic.
 A sea anemone has a hydrostatic head, with arms radiating out around the mouth.
 This structure is helpful in feeding and locomotion.

-An example of a simple Deuterostome containing a hydrostatic skeleton would be Enteropneusta, with the common name of acorn worm.
-This organism is classified as a Hemichordate, and they are marine worms that use their hydrostatic skeleton to tunnel and anchor themselves into the ground.
+An example of a simple deuterostome containing a hydrostatic skeleton would be Enteropneusta, commonly named acorn worms.
+This organism is classified as a hemichordate, and they are marine worms that use their hydrostatic skeleton to tunnel and anchor themselves into the ground.
 This can be used for locomotion, but also can aid in the defense of the organism against outside forces as the worm can try to "hide" itself within the ocean floor.

 Vertebrates

 The mammalian penis is a hydrostatic organ.
 The hydrostatic fluid, in this case blood, fills the penis during an erection.
 Unlike the hydrostatic skeletons of many invertebrates, which use the bending of the animal for locomotion, the penis must resist bending and shape changes during sexual intercourse.
 Instead of connective fibers arranged in a helical shape, the penis contains a layer called the corpus cavernosum.
 The corpus cavernosum contains connective fibers arranged both parallel and perpendicular to the longitudinal axis.
 These fibers remain folded when the penis is flaccid, but unfold as the penis fills with blood during an erection, which allows the penis to resist bending.
 The penises of turtles are structured similarly, although they evolved separately.

-Other vertebrates sometimes utilize a modified hydrostatic skeleton called a muscular hydrostat.
+Caecilians possess a hydrostatic skeleton used for both maintaining body posture and for generating extra force during burrowing.
+Other vertebrates sometimes utilize a version of the hydrostatic skeleton called a muscular hydrostat.
 Muscular hydrostats do not contain a fluid-filled cavity.
 These structures are constructed of muscle and connective fibers, densely packed into a 3-D structure.
 In many cases, the muscular hydrostat can be manipulated in all three dimensions.
 This allows for more precise movement compared to a typical hydrostatic skeleton.
 While in typical hydrostatic skeletons, movement is generated by applying force to a fluid-filled cavity, muscular hydrostats generate movement by muscle contractions.
 When one muscle contracts and decreases in area, other muscles within the structure must expand in response.
 Helical muscles may be present, which can create torsion, an ability that is restricted in hydrostatic skeletons.
 Muscular hydrostats are found in mammalian, reptilian, and amphibian tongues.
 Mammalian tongues have the structure of a central core of muscle fibers surrounded by bundles of longitudinal muscles and alternating parallel sheets of transverse muscle fibers.
 Elephant trunks and tapir proboscises also utilize a muscular hydrostat.
 These structures are composed of longitudinal fibers surrounded by radial and helical fibers.